 In Denmark, a popular tradition is breaking dishes in front of your friends and family’s houses.
 The more broken dishes you have on your doorstep the next morning, the luckier you will be in the New Year!

 Well, no matter how you choose to ring in 2021, we hope this new year is better for all of us!
 We also hope your new year’s resolutions come true and that you have an amazing year.
+Now you know more about New Year’s vocabulary.
 Have fun and….Happy New Year!